-Segmentation algorithms aim at partitioning an image into regions of coherent properties as a means for separating objects from their backgrounds.
-As objects may be separable by any of a variety of cues, be it intensity, color, texture, or boundary continuity, many recent algorithms (e.g. [17, 16, 15]) have been designed to utilize and combine multiple cues.
+utilize and combine multiple cues.
 Typically in such algorithms, each cue is handled by a separate module whose job is to assess the coherence of nearby pixels or regions according to that cue, and a segmentation decision is obtained by incorporating these similarities into a combined measure.
 Careful design of these modules along with the use of appropriate optimization methods has led to notable successes, but the challenge of reliably segmenting objects in a variety of natural images still lies ahead.

 The utilization of multiple cues aggravates an old problem.
 In many multi-cue segmentation algorithms each module comes with its own set of parameters, and those join an additional set of parameters intended to control the relative influence of each module.
 These parameters may depend non-trivially on the particular statistics of the input image, or even the statistics of different regions in the same image.
-While existing methods may be robust to changes in some of those parameters, segmentation results in many cases may depend critically on the proper assignments of parameter values.
+While existing methods may be robust to changes in some of those parameters, segmentation results in many cases may depend critically on the proper assignment of parameter values.
 The common practice is to leave those parameters to be set by the user, but in effect most users leave the parameters in their default values.
 Allowing these parameters to automatically adapt to an image (or even locally to image portions) can greatly simplify the use of segmentation algorithms and potentially allow them to consistently provide better results.
-Indeed, recent algorithms attempt to achieve parameter-free segmentation either by relying on a training set that includes a variety of manually segmented images (e.g., [11]) or by estimating a global set of parameters based on stability criteria [15].
+Indeed, recent algorithms attempt to achieve parameter-free segmentation, either by adapting to a specific class of images (e.g., [18]) or, in the case of natural images, by relying on a training set that includes a variety of manually segmented images (e.g., [19]).
+A different stream of work uses cluster analysis to estimating a global set of parameters (e.g., stability criteria in [20]).

 In this paper we explore a different approach which relies primarily on local information available within the image to be segmented.
-We present a parameter free probabilistic approach to segmentation.
+We present a probabilistic approach to segmentation that is almost parameter free.
 Beginning with an image, we execute a sequence of steps in which pixels are gradually merged to produce larger and larger regions.
 In each step we consider pairs of adjacent regions and provide a probability measure to assess whether or not they should be included in the same segment.
 We illustrate this method by constructing modules to handle intensity contrast and texture differences, and use an adaptively controlled "mixture of experts"-like approach to integrate the different cues and reach unified segmentation decisions.
-To demonstrate the importance of adaptive, local cue integration consider the example in Figure 1, which shows two pairs of regions.
+To illustrate the importance of adaptive, local cue integration consider the example in Figure 1, which shows two pairs of regions.
 The left pair can be distinguished by intensity cues, whereas the right pair of patches, which have similar texture, should be merged despite their different intensities.